MaBoNi/laundry-money-ally/README.md

 - **React** – Frontend framework for an interactive UI.
 - **Python** – Backend language for API development.
 - **SQLAlchemy** – ORM for managing and interacting with the database.
+- **alembic** - A lightweight database migration tool for usage with SQLAlchemy.
 - **Docker** – Ensures a consistent and reproducible deployment environment.

 ## Docker Hub Repository